nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **Test Cases:**

-Test Scenario 1: No sessions are currently stored in the application. <br>
+Test Scenario 1: No sessions are currently stored in the application.
 1. Test Command: `session /create /n SessionTest1 /pl Alice Bob /d 10-04-2022` <br>
    Expected: A success message should be printed, indicating the details of the session as provided in the command.
 2. Test Command: `session /create /n SessionTest2 /pl Alice Bob /d today`<br>